 Dry the skin of the turkey breast by patting with a paper towel.

 Give the outer skin of the turkey a generous rub down with butter.

-Season the turkey breast with salt and pepper or Creole seasoning.
+Season the turkey breast with seasonings and herbs of your choice.

 Rub the seasonings into the skin of the turkey breast.

-Roast the turkey breast at 325 degrees for 2 to 2 ½ hours or until thermometer inserted into the thickest part of the roast reads 170 degrees F.
+Roast the turkey breast at 350 degrees for approximately 25 minutes per pound until thermometer inserted into the thickest part of the breast reads 165 degrees F.